Introduction to .NET and Docker

 A container is a runnable instance of an image.
 As you build your image, you deploy your application and dependencies.
 Then, multiple containers can be instantiated, each isolated from one another.
 Each container instance has its own filesystem, memory, and network interface.

 Container registries are a collection of image repositories.
 You can base your images on a registry image.
 You can create containers directly from an image in a registry.
 The relationship between Docker containers, images, and registries is an important concept when architecting and building containerized applications or microservices.
 This approach greatly shortens the time between development and deployment.

 The Microsoft Container Registry (MCR) is the official source of Microsoft-provided container images.
-The MCR is built on Azure CDN to provide globally-replicated images.
-However, the MCR does not have a public-facing website and the primary way to learn about Microsoft-provided container images is through the Microsoft Docker Hub pages.
+The MCR is built on Azure CDN to provide globally replicated images.
+However, the MCR doesn't have a public-facing website, and the primary way to learn about Microsoft-provided container images is through the Microsoft Docker Hub pages.

 Official .NET Docker images are published to the Microsoft Container Registry (MCR) and are discoverable at the Microsoft .NET Docker Hub repository.
-Each repository contains images for different combinations of the .NET (SDK or Runtime) and OS that you can use.
+Each repository contains images for different combinations of the .NET SDK or .NET runtime and operating system that you can use.